Manuel Antonio, Costa Rica: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you get the correct type.
-The vast majority of adapters on sale are simply plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Be careful to get the correct type.
+Most adapters currently available are simply plug changers and expect your electronics to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+This one should be appropriate for most areas.

 Travel neck support pillow